baoqger/chrisbao/source/_posts/golang-context-source-code.md

 ### Background

-As a Golang user and learner, I always think Golang's standard packages are great learning resource, which can provide best practise for both the languange iteself and various software or programming concepts.
+As a Golang user and learner, I always think Golang standard package is a great learning resource, which can provide best practices for both the language itself and various software or programming concepts.

 In this post, I will share what I learned about package `context`.

-`context` is widly used in Golang ecosystem, I bet you must often come across it, in fact many standard packages rely on it.
+`context` is widely used in the Golang ecosystem, and I bet you must often come across it.
+Many standard packages rely on it.

-There are many good [articles](https://golangbyexample.com/using-context-in-golang-complete-guide/) online explaining the background and usage examples of `context`, I won't spend too much time on that, just place a little bit introduction here.
+There are many good [articles](https://golangbyexample.com/using-context-in-golang-complete-guide/) online explaining the background and usage examples of `context`, I will not spend too much time on that, just add a brief introduction here.

 The problems `context` plans to solve are：